unoplatform/uno/README.md

 # Contributing

 There are many ways that you can contribute to the Uno Platform, as the WinRT and WinUI APIs are pretty large!
 Read our [contributing guide](CONTRIBUTING.md) to learn about our development process and how to propose bug fixes and improvements.
-Come visit us on our [visit our Discord Channel #uno-platform](https://discord.gg/eBHZSKG) for help on how to contribute!
+Come visit us on our [Discord Channel #uno-platform](https://discord.gg/eBHZSKG) for help on how to contribute!

 Contribute to Uno in your browser using [GitPod.io](https://gitpod.io), follow [our guide here](doc/articles/features/working-with-gitpod.md).

  [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/unoplatform/uno)

 # Contributors
-Thanks goes to these wonderful people (List made with [contrib.rocks](https://contrib.rocks)):
+Thanks go to these wonderful people (List made with [contrib.rocks](https://contrib.rocks)):

 [![Uno Platform Contributors](https://contrib.rocks/image?repo=unoplatform/uno)](https://github.com/unoplatform/uno/graphs/contributors)